+Answer:

+Under such use cases UDM/UDR is not used as it is meant to deal with dynamic consent management.

 Q2.
 What is the relationship between CAPIF RNAA and UDM’s user consent information?
 Is there any plan/roadmap for a unified approach?

-Answer to Q1 & Q2:
+Answer:

 User Consent Subscription Data (UcSubscriptionData) is specified in 3GPP TS 29.503 as permanent subscription data stored in the UDR.
 This data can be retrieved from UDR by UDM and from UDM by any other authorized NF (e.g. NEF).
-Retrieval of permanent subscription data that can be modified only by provisioning/administration means locally at the UDR.
+Permanent subscription data can be modified only by provisioning/administration means locally at the UDR.
 This framework describes therefore a static handling of user consent in UDM.
 Hence consent framework in Annex V is not suitable for consent control in runtime at the CAPIF RNAA layer.

-The CAPIF RNAA is about authorization/permission to use resources, it has different granularity, semantics (e.g. including authorized requesting AF, UE) and could be used for other purposes.
-CAPIF RNAA does not authorize data sharing in a lawful sense.

-Moreover, the user consent framework defined in Annex V of TS 33.501 applies to 3GPP services other than the ones for which existing user consent enforcement control has been defined separately:

-The mechanisms defined in TS 23.273 apply for user consent enforcement in the 5G System Location Services (i.e., UE LCS privacy feature).
-This includes the enforcement of user consent for LCS services in GMLC and NEF (when location services are accessed by an external AF or internal AF via NEF).

-The mechanisms defined in TS 32.422 apply for user consent enforcement for the mechanisms used for the control and configuration of the Trace, Minimization of Drive Test (MDT).

-It is important to understand that the same data can be processed for different purposes and under different legal bases, but data controllers cannot swap to another legal basis to continue the consent-governed processing, when consent is revoked; if consent is revoked for a purpose, the data controller must honour the revocation.
-Hence, information stored in UDM/UDR and CCF, with respect to TS 23.273, TS 32.422, TS 23.222 and TS 33.122 shall be independent from each other to avoid conflicting scenarios that can be a violation to privacy laws and regulations.
+The CAPIF RNAA is about subscriber’s authorization/permission to a requesting AF enabling the AF to access subscriber resources.
+The consent mechanism enabled by RNAA, has different granularity in support of different use cases for exposure of subscriber related network resources via APIs.

 Q3.
 For the UDM’s user consent information, are the user consent management aspects (e.g. capturing or revoking user consent from the subscriber) specified?
 Please illustrate.

 Answer:

 3GPP TS 33.501, Annex V describes the user consent framework and mentions revocation in the context of informing/notifying on any changes done on the subscription details.
-Hence, it allows a NF to get notified if user consent information has been changed or revoked in UDM/UDR via OAM.
+Hence, it allows a Network Function to get notified if user consent information has been changed or revoked in UDM/UDR via OAM.

 Q4.
 Is there any plan/roadmap for considering other legal bases for processing personal data apart from user consent (e.g. contract, legal obligations, vital interests of the data subject, public interest, and legitimate interest [GDPR]) in a unified way?

 Answer:

-To a large extent, data controllers (operators) decide what justifies their processing activities and their decision may fall on using consent or using another lawful and fitting justification (”legal basis for processing personal data”).
+Data controllers (operators) handling usually depends on legal jurisdiction (”legal basis for processing personal data”).
 3GPP can only provide the technical mechanisms to enable the operators to fulfil legal aspects.

 Q5.
 What are the privacy considerations in 3GPP with respect to exposure of sensitive information (e.g. UE ID, location) to untrusted AFs.

 Answer:

 Whether exposure to an untrusted AF is allowed, may depend on operator policy or also on legal jurisdiction and hence is not handled by 3GPP.
-3GPP can only provide mechanisms to store sensitive information securely and to restrict access to those authorized.
+3GPP can only provide technical mechanisms to store sensitive information securely and to restrict access to those authorized.